 Project Security Officer (PSO)

 The PSO will be appointed in the first SC meeting at the beginning of the project.
-The role of the PSO is to ensure that security aspects are taken into account during the project (with the SC and the security advisory board) and provide support for security-related issues when the project members face them.
+The role of the the security advisory board) and provide support for security-related issues when the project members face them.